Alexi5/footprints-public/README.md

 docker-compose exec ruby bash
 ```

+4. To bring the application back down, run `docker-compose down`

 #### Note

 Footprints requires anybody who logs in to also be a crafter.
 You will have to manually add a person to the system as a crafter in order to log into Footprints.